midodimori/langrepl/README.md

 <details>
 <summary><code>/tools</code> - View available tools</summary>

-Lists all tools from impl/, internal/, and MCP servers.
+Lists all tools available to the current agent from impl/, internal/, and MCP servers.

 </details>